Cosmic ocean: Common themes

 The transition from the formless water element to land is the most important act necessary for the transformation of chaos into space.
-The next step in the same direction is the separation of the sky from the earth, which, perhaps, essentially coincides with the first act, given the initial identification of the sky with the oceans.
-But it was precisely the repetition of the act - first down, and then up - that led to the allocation of three spheres - earthly, heavenly and underground, which represents the transition from binary division to trinity.
+The next step in the same direction is the separation of the sky from the Earth, which, perhaps, essentially coincides with the first act, given the initial identification of the sky with the oceans.
+But it was precisely the repetition of the act – first down, and then up – that led to the allocation of three spheres – earthly, heavenly and underground, which represents the transition from binary division to trinity.
 The middle sphere, the earth, opposes the watery world below and the heavenly world above.
-A trichotomous scheme of the cosmos arises, including the necessary space between earth and sky.
+A trichotomous scheme of the cosmos arises, including the necessary space between Earth and sky.
 This space is often represented as a cosmic tree.
 Earth and sky are almost universally represented as feminine and masculine, a married couple standing at the beginning of a theogonic or theocosmogonic process.
-At the same time, the feminine principle is sometimes associated with the element of water and with chaos; usually it is conceived on the side of "nature" rather than "culture."
+At the same time, the feminine and masculine principles are associated with the element of water and with chaos; usually they are conceived on the side of "nature" rather than "culture."

-Mythical creatures personifying chaos, defeated, shackled, overthrown, often continue to exist on the outskirts of space, along the shores of the oceans, in the underground "lower" world, in some special parts of the sky.
-So, in Scandinavian mythology, frost giants precede time, and in space they are located on the outskirts of the earth's circle, in cold places, near the oceans.
+Mythical creatures from chaos, defeated and victorious, shackled and released, overthrown and restored, always continue to exist on the outskirts of space, along the shores of the oceans, in the underground "lower" world, in the above ground "upper" world.
+Other evil creatures were killed in these mythologies by the deities also.
+So, in Scandinavian mythology, frost giants precede time, and in space they are located on the outskirts of the Earth's circle, in cold places, near the oceans.